-CD Leycom provides medical devices for continuous, real-time measurement of cardiac function and performance
+CD Leycom provides PV Loop medical devices for real-time cardiac function and performance monitoring

-In addition to volume, intra-cardiac pressure is recorded simultaneously to produce continuous real-time images, known as Pressure-Volume (PV) loops — widely recognized as a “gold standard” of cardiac function and performance.
+In addition to volume, intra-cardiac pressure is recorded simultaneously to produce continuous real-time images, known as a Pressure-Volume Loop (PV loop) — widely recognized as a “gold standard” of cardiac function and performance.

-Pressure-volume (PV) loops provide insights on all aspects of heart function, which has proven to be invaluable for cardiac research and in guiding select cardiac interventions where comprehensive quantitative data is needed.
+PV loops provide insights on all aspects of heart function, which has proven to be invaluable for cardiac research, clinical diagnoses, and improving the intra-operative experience for select cardiac interventions where comprehensive quantitative data is needed.

 for Clinical Diagnoses and Life Science Research